 Another day, another Illinois tornado.
 That's just how this spring has gone in the Midwest.
 A low pressure system brought numerous severe storms to the Midwest on Wednesday, including large hail and flooding in Wisconsin, with strong winds, a tornado, and flooding in Illinois.

-The low pressure system that spawned Wednesday's storms is now moving east through the Great Lakes and will track through New England to end the week, bringing severe weather chances to the Northeast on Thursday and Friday (below).
+The low pressure system that spawned Wednesday's storms is now moving east into New England bringing severe weather chances for Friday.
+A new low forms along the same front to also produce a severe risk across the Ohio River Friday.
 This is primarily for the threat of damaging winds but an isolated tornado or two will be possible (top of page).

 As a trailing low moves in on Saturday, a few more severe storms will be possible as the low tracks into the Southeast.